 It’s also important to set expectations and provide support for hiring managers.
 Here is sample language used by some of our partners.
 Make sure to remind both interviewers and interviewees to test their tech prior to the call.

 Now that school visits are off the table in most places, many districts have moved to an online demo lesson format.
+Check out a case study with 5 tips for virtual demo lessons here.

 Second, decide on the structure of your organization’s demo lessons (or provide some options and suggestions to principals).
 Teaching demonstrations can be recorded or completed virtually.
 Many districts also provide the candidate with feedback to see how they incorporate that into their lessons.